ABDO176ELTAWEEL/deepfake-detection/README.md

 Frames are extracted using OpenCV with **Haar Cascade face detection**:
 1. Sample 20 frames uniformly across each video
 2. Detect the largest face with 40% padding
-3. Fall back to center square crop if no face detected
+3. Fall back to the center square crop if no face is detected
 4. Resize to 224 × 224 and save as JPEG

 ---